On this page:

 - Universal waste destination facilities.

-In general, materials managed as universal waste can be stored for a year and are not required to be shipped with a manifest .
-In addition, universal wastes do not need to be counted toward a generator’s category (i.e. very small quantity generator, small quantity generator, or large quantity generator).
+In general, materials managed as universal waste can be stored for a year and are not required to be shipped with a manifest or by a hazardous waste transporter.
+In addition, once subject to the universal waste regulations, universal wastes do not need to be counted toward a generator’s category (i.e. very small quantity generator, small quantity generator, or large quantity generator).
 The universal waste regulations do require that the materials be managed in a way that prevents releases to the environment.
 The requirements are tailored to each specific type of universal waste and differ for small quantity handlers and large quantity handlers.
-Finally, the standards also include a labeling requirem, a requirement to respond to releases, and to a facility that is permitted or otherwise designated for receiving hazardous waste, like a recycler.
+Finally, the standards also include a labeling requirement, a requirement to respond to releases, and a requirement for universal waste to ultimately be managed at a facility that is permitted or otherwise designated for receiving hazardous waste, like a hazardous waste recycler.

 - Check out Chapter 3 of the RCRA Orientation Manual for a summary of the universal waste program